act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-non-repeated-content-8a213c.md

 ## Applicability

-This rule applies to any [HTML web page][].

-## Expectation 1

-Each test target has a non-empty [sequential focus navigation order][sequential focus navigation].
+This rule applies to any [HTML web page][] with a non-empty [sequential focus navigation order][sequential focus navigation].

-## Expectation 2
+## Expectation

-For each test target, all the following are true for the first element in its [sequential focus navigation order][sequential focus navigation]:
+For each test target, either it contains no [block of repeated content][], or all the following are true for the first element in its [sequential focus navigation order][sequential focus navigation]:

 - the element is [keyboard actionable][]; and
 - the element is [included in the accessibility tree][]; and